cynthiacodes/paste-bin-backend/README.md

 ```

 You will need to create your own databases for this project - certainly one remotely and ideally one locally, too, for development and testing.

+You can use the SQL scripts in `createTables.sql` file to setup database locally or remotely.

 Hosts for postgres with a free offering include: